mcurto/eDNA_Metagenomics/README.md

-# eDNA Metagenomics: Code and suplementary data produced produced in the context of Curto, M., Veríssimo, A., Santos, C. D., Riccioni, G., Ribeiro, F., Jentoft, S., Alves, M. J., Gante, H. F. (in prep.)
+# eDNA Metagenomics: Code and supplementary data produced in the context of Curto, M., Veríssimo, A., Santos, C. D., Riccioni, G., Ribeiro, F., Jentoft, S., Alves, M. J., Gante, H. F. (in prep.)
 Improving whole biodiversity monitoring and discovery with environmental DNA metagenomics.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14205100.svg)](https://doi.org/10.5281/zenodo.14205100)

 In this manuscript, Illumina shot gun sequencing data was produced for environmental DNA (eDNA) water samples from the Ave River to evaluate eDNA metagenomics applicability in retrieving biological diversity information.
 In this scope, we evaluated first the ability of this method in describing the whole biological community and then the fish community.
 For the latter a comparison was made with eDNA metabarcoding using the 12S primers from Miya et al (2015).
 Moreover, we performed several tests comparing inter- and intraspecific identity distribution of several publicly available shotguns sequencing datasets with the reference genomes of Cyprinus carpio, Anguilla anguilla and Anguilla rostrata.
-Therefore, this repository is divided in three parts:
+Therefore, this repository is divided into three parts:

 - [eDNA metagenomics shot gun sequencing data analysis](#edna-metagenomics-shotgun-sequencing-data-analysis)
 - [Metabarcoding analysis](#metabarcoding-analysis)
 - [Establishing multilocus SEQIDIST detection of true and false positives](#establishing-multilocus-seqidist-detection-of-true-and-false-positives)

-This repository also harbours supplementary data produced in the mansucript.
+This repository also contains supplementary data produced in this study.
 This includes sequence identity distribution for all matches found with the four databases (Data S1-S4) and the combination of them (Data S5) and read length information used in the comparison between size scales and habitat across all taxa (Data S6) and fish species (Data S7).

 # eDNA metagenomics shotgun sequencing data analysis